1979 Gould Twin Dixie 125

-The 1979 Gould Dixie Twin 125 were the second and third rounds of the 1979 IndyCar season, held on April 22, at Atlanta Motor Speedway, Hampton, Georgia.
+The 1979 Gould Dixie Twin 125 was an Indy car racing event consisting of the second and third rounds of the 1979 CART season, held on April 22, at Atlanta Motor Speedway, Hampton, Georgia.

 Race 1

 Summary

 Johnny Rutherford won the pole for the first race, with Gordon Johncock starting second, Mike Mosley in third, Danny Ongais in fourth, and Tom Sneva in fifth.

 In the race, Rutherford and Johncock dominated the first 60 laps.
 After a caution period ended with just 14 laps to go, Lee Kunzman managed to jump out to the lead.
 Johnny Rutherford caught up to him with eight laps to go, and the two dueled, with Rutherford passing him on the penultimate lap and holding on to win.
 Tom Sneva claimed third, Gordon Johncock fourth, and Rick Mears fifth.